 Attention deficit-hyperactivity disorder, or ADHD, is an affliction dealing with inattentiveness, impulsiveness, over-activity, or a combination of these traits.
-For children or adolescents to be diagnosed with ADHD they must be out of the range of normalcy for the child's peer group.
+For children or adolescents to be diagnosed with ADHD they must be out of normalcy for the child’s peer group.

 ADHD Causes and Risk Factors

 ADHD is the most common behavioral disorder affecting children today and is found among 3 to 5 percent (some sources report 8 to 10 percent or more) of school-aged children.
-ADHD may run in families but the cause is unknown.
-It appears to be present as the brain is developing in an early stage, and brain imaging studies are finding that the brains of children with ADHD are different from those of the children who don't have the disorder.
+ADHD may run in families, but the cause is unknown.
+It appears to be present as the brain is developing in an early stage, and brain imaging studies find that the brains of children with ADHD are different from those of the children who don’t have the disorder.

-Learning disabilities, depression, behavior difficulties, obsessive-compulsive disorder, and many other problems can be confused with ADHD.
+Learning disabilities, depression, behavior difficulties, obsessive-compulsive disorder, and many other problems can confuse ADHD.
 A child thought to have this problem should be examined by an expert to figure out exactly what is wrong.
 Children with ADHD often have other developmental problems, behavioral problems, or psychiatric problems.

 Symptoms of ADHD

 There are two main groups of symptoms for children with ADHD: